-The student will remain on probation for a period of no more than 30 days.
+The student will remain on probation for a length of time determined by the Program Director.
 The student will be required to be in attendance for a minimum of 90% of total scheduled class time while on probation.

 Students in non-compliance with the probation policy will be at risk of termination from the program.